-Need a checklist to help you get ready for back to school?
-Then we've got you covered -- with FREE printable lists of all the obvious and obscure things that need to be done before the kids head back to class!
+A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 There are always SO MANY things to get done before school begins, aren't there?!

-So today we have not one but TWO great free printable checklists to help you get organized and start the school year off right!
+So today we have not one but TWO awesome free printable back to school checklists to help you get organized and start the school year off right!

 The second issue was the number of emails and updates that required ME to "print off a permission slip" or "complete forms to register" -- seems the school had gone paperless but because of all the privacy issues that still exist, I couldn't go paperless from home.